syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/AutoComplete-Events.md

 AutoCompleteItemSelected Event is raised, when a new item has been selected by the user when the AutoComplete mode is set to AutoSuggest.

-This event is discussed in External Datasource topic.
+This event is discussed in [External Datasource](http://docs.syncfusion.com/windowsforms/autocomplete/datasource#external-datasource) topic.

 ## BeforeAddItem Event

 This event will be raised when new item is about to be added.
 New items can be added by calling AutoComplete.AddHistoryItem() method.
 The event handler receives an argument of type AutoCompleteAddItemCancelEventArgs containing data related to this event.
 The following are the properties associated with AutoCompleteAddItemCancelEventArgs argument.

-Table 127: Members Table

 <table>
 <tr>